mviereck/microscopy-tools/README.md

 Useable, but in beta stage.
 Currently not recommended for production use.

 Dependencies:
- - gphoto2
  - ffmpeg
  - geeqie
+ - gphoto2

 ## Example

 Image of pollen.
-Generated with the tools from this repository and a microscope from Hund/Wetzlar.
-Stackshot result of 69 single captures.
+Generated with the tools from this repository and a [microscope from Hund/Wetzlar](https://www.hund.de/en/).
+Stackshot result of 69 single captures with slightly different focus.

 ![screenshot](example.jpg)